SimGus/Chatette/README.md

 - Ability to break down templates into multiple files
 - Support for comments inside template files
-- Word group syntax that allows to define part of sentences that might not be generated in every examples
+- Word group syntax that allows to define parts of sentences that might not be generated in every example
 - Possibility to specify the probability of generating some parts of the sentences
-- Choice syntax to prevent copy-pasting rules with only one change
+- Choice syntax to prevent copy-pasting rules with only a few changes
-- Ability to define the value of each slot example
+- Ability to define the value of each slot whatever the generated example
 - Syntax for generating words with different case for the leading letter
 - Argument support so that some templates may be filled by given words
 - Indentation must simply be somewhat coherent
-- Synonyms support
+- Support for synonyms

 As previously mentioned, the *DSL* used by *Chatette* is a superset of the one used by *Chatito*.
 This means that input files used for *Chatito* are completely usable with *Chatette* (not the other way around).
 Hence, it is easy to get from *Chatito* to *Chatette*.